jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 work collaboratively to make those transactions more difficult, expensive or unsustainable for the attackers.

+“It takes money
+to make money”

+There are several things attackers must invest in for a breach:

+• Development: software or

+content that must be developed to accomplish the actions on the target.

+• Targeting: work that identifies exploitable opportunities.
+These overlap heavily with the data varieties that are compromised.

+• Distribution: services used to

+distribute actor content including email, compromised servers and websites.

+• Non\-Distribution Services:

+services provided and used by threat actors other than those used for distribution of actor content.

+• Cash\-out: methods for converting

+something (likely the attribute compromised) into currency.

 Figure 31\.
 Top value chain variety by value chain category in breaches

-Value Chain
-It takes money
-to make money
+Figure 31 provides the top variety for each part of the value chain.
+Email is the most common method.
+While we can easily infer email in the value chain, things such as malware in development or credentials in targeting are harder to infer, and so may be underrepresented.
+Malware can be freely available and credentials may be stolen.
+The takeaway is not to think of breaches only in terms of starting or ending.
+Instead, think of them like you might think of a sports team: they are either on the field or preparing to be.

-7Like the Circle of Life, but for threat actors.
+7 Like the Circle of Life, but for threat actors.

-2022 DBIRResults and Analysis
+2022 DBIR Results and Analysis

-22
+21

+3
 Incident
 Classification
 Patterns
-3
-2013

 2008

 2022

-23
+2013

+22

 Incident
 Classification
 Patterns:
 Introduction

 The DBIR dataset is very large and, at times, extremely complex.
 It captures many different types of data points, and it grows larger each year.
-In order to create an easier way to analyze the ever\-growing mountain of data and, even more importantly, to assist us in communicating our findings to our readers, we began using Patterns in our 2014 report.
+In order to create an easier way to analyze the ever\-growing mountain of data and, even more importantly, to assist us in communicating our findings to our readers, we began using “Patterns” in our 2014 report.

-Figure 32\.Patterns over time in incidents
+Figure 32\.
+Patterns over time in incidents

-2022 DBIRIncident Classification Patterns
-24
-Basic Web
-Application
-Attacks
-These attacks are against a Web application, and after initial compromise, they do not have a large number of additional Actions.
-It is the get in, get the data and get out pattern.
-Denial of
-Service
-Attacks intended to compromise the availability of networks and systems.
-This includes both network and application layer attacks.
-Lost and
-Stolen Assets
-Incidents where an information asset went missing, whether through misplacement or malice.
-Miscellaneous
-Errors
-Incidents where unintentional actions directly compromised a security attribute of an information asset.
-This does not include lost devices, which are grouped with theft instead.
-Privilege
-Misuse
-Incidents predominantly driven by unapproved or malicious use of legitimate privileges.
-Social
-Engineering
-A psychological compromise of a person that alters their behavior into taking an action or breaching confidentiality.
-System
-Intrusion
-Complex attacks that leverage malware andor hacking to achieve their objectives including deploying Ransomware.
-Everything
-Else
-This pattern isnt really a pattern at all.
-Instead, it covers all incidents that dont fit within the orderly confines of the other patterns.
-Like that container where you keep all the cables for electronics you dont own anymore: Just in case.
-Table 1\.
-Incident Classification Patterns
+2022 DBIR Incident Classification Patterns

+23

-The patterns are essentially clusters of like incidents.
+The patterns are essentially clusters of “like” incidents.
 Starting in 2014, and for several subsequent years, there were nine patterns.
 Last year we found that due to changes in